kiloOhm/rf-website/public/DonationPackages.md

 • Better supporter kit on applicable servers

-• More supporter crafting abilities
+• All supporter crafting abilities

 • Allows the stacking of 4 boxes